tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 "request", which takes as input:

 * certificate_request_context (from 0 to 255 bytes)
-* set of extensions to include
+* set of extensions to include (this MUST include signature_algorithms)

-It returns an authenticator request.
+It returns an authenticator request, which is a sequence of octets that includes a CertificateRequest message.

 "get context", which takes as input

-* authenticator request
+* authenticator

 It returns the certificate_request_context.